 The area of land directly adjacent to a river which experiences flooding during periods of high discharge, and is made up of deposited sediments from a river during a flood.

-Physical measures put in place that aim to reduce the damage that is done once water has entered a building.
+Physical measures put in place that aim to reduce the damage that is done once water has entered a property.

-Physical measures put in place that aim to prevent flood water entering a building.
+Physical measures put in place that aim to prevent flood water entering a property.

 Determined by the frequency or likelihood of a flood event happening, and the consequences of the flood if it did occur.